JaakkoAhola/LES-emulator-04configFiles/README.md

 # LES-emulator-04configFiles

-This repository holds configuration files that are needed to produce results of Ahola et al 2021 manuscript.
+This repository holds configuration files that are needed to produce results of Ahola et al 2021 manuscript with scripts in [LES-emulator-02postpros](https://github.com/JaakkoAhola/LES-emulator-02postpros ) and [LES-emulator-03plotting](https://github.com/JaakkoAhola/LES-emulator-03plotting).

 [locationsMounted.yaml](locationsMounted.yaml) holds all the necessary location that are needed to produce the results.
 - **trainingSimulationRootFolder** is the location of LES runs that holds subdirectories